bencodezen/bencodezen/content/blog/is-it-redundant-to-include-a-base-tag-in-obsidian.md

 blog: true
 ---

-> 🎩 Credit goes to @ADubhlaoich for original question!
+> 🎩 Credit goes to @ADubhlaoich for the original question!

 ## TL;DR